 This research was completed by the Kentucky Geological Survey in Lexington, Ky.
 It was funded in part by a research consortium composed of 11 oil and gas exploration companies, as well as the Governor’s Office of Energy Policy and the Kentucky Energy and Environment Cabinet.
 The Rough Creek Graben Consortium included the fol-lowing companies: Chesapeake Energy, Forest Oil Corp., Greensburg Oil, Highway Resources, Marathon Oil Co., MegaWest (Kentucky Resources), MSD Energy, North Coast Energy, Sunshine Oil & Gas, Triana Energy, and Viking Energy LLC.

 Hickman, John B., "Major Lower Paleozoic Horizons of the Southern Illinois Basin" (2019).
-Kentucky Geological Survey Report of Investigations.
+Report of Investigations--KGS.
 57.